jsoftware/j-playground/README.md

 # J Playground

-A web-based J console for those who want to instantly explore the J language. (prototype version)
+A web-based J console for those who want to instantly explore the J language. (prototype under development)

 =====